 C22 Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х
+Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+X

+C22 If "ves." please complete the following:

 C22 If "yes," please complete the following:

 C22 Early action closing date

 C22 Early action notification date